 Major influence for me was playing with my father, Boris Kovač, in various groups, with whom i’ve toured regularly since 2008.

-From 2005-2009, while studying classical percussion with the great teacher Srđan Palačković, I’ve performed with the award winning classical accordeon orchestra AKUD “Sonja Marinković” led by Goran Penić and it is another strong experience that has influenced me both as a composer and as a drummer.
+From 2005-2009, while studying classical percussion with the great teacher Srđan Palačković, I’ve performed with the classical accordeon orchestra AKUD “Sonja Marinković” led by Goran Penić and it is another strong experience that has influenced me both as a composer and as a drummer.

 About that time I’ve also started messing in Fruity Loops, making weird electronic music, which has become my main tool for music experimentation and you can hear some of its “fruits” HERE.